 The desire to look good is a phenomenon that has spanned the ages and crosses cultural barriers.
 It’s in our nature to want to look our best, and more often than not, looking good means looking youthful.
-The term ‘I need to get my beauty sleep’ is bandied around like any old-wives tale, but there’s science that proves it’s much more than just that.
+We throw ‘I need to get my beauty sleep’ around like any old-wives tale, but science proves there's more to it than just that.

 Deep sleep repairs cells

 We tend to sleep in five-stage cycles, which last from 90 – 110 minutes and recur throughout the night.
-During stages 3 and 4, when you are in ‘deep sleep’, there is a surge in the secretion of growth hormone which assists with the repair and rebuilding of skin cells.
+During stages 3 and 4, known as deep sleep, there's a surge in the secretion of growth hormone.
+Growth hormone assists with the repair and rebuilding of skin cells.
 There's also an increase in cell production and a decrease in cell protein breakdown.

 Sleep combats the effects of stress

-When we're stressed our bodies increase their production of adrenaline and cortisol, which creates inflammation, reduces the skin's firmness and causes an increased production of sebum.
-This is an oily substance which ensures our skin and hair is waterproof and not dry.
-In excess amounts, however, sebum can leave the skin oily and increase your risk of acne or other skin irritations.
+Stress also increases sebum production.
+Sebum is an oily substance that ensures our skin and hair are waterproof and not dry.
+In large amounts, it can leave the skin oily, increasing your risk of acne or other skin irritations.

 Lack of sleep damages collagen

-Collagen has many roles in our bodies – it’s the main protein in our body’s connective tissues and bones, for example.
-But it also keeps our skin plump, our hair glossy and our nails strong.
+Collagen has many roles in our bodies – for example, it’s the main protein in our body’s connective tissues and bones.
+It also keeps our skin plump, our hair glossy and our nails strong.

 Sleep deprivation damages chromosomes too

-Sleep deprivation can also have negative impacts on our ageing process at a genetic level.
-At the end of each DNA strand is a telomere, which acts as a cap to protect our chromosomes in a similar fashion to the plastic coating you find at the end of shoelaces.
-These caps play an integral role in protecting our DNA structure from any damage.
-Although these caps shorten as a natural process of ageing, this shortening can accelerate as a response to stress or inflammation, the effects of which reduce when sleep quality is good.
+Sleep deprivation can also have negative genetic impacts on our ageing process.
+There's a telomere at the end of each DNA strand, which acts as a cap to protect our chromosomes.
+These caps play an integral role in protecting our DNA structure from damage, but they can shorten as we age.
+Stress or inflammation can speed up this shortening.

-If you struggle to get quality sleep, have a look at these practical tips for a good night’s sleep.
+If you struggle to get quality sleep, have a look at our practical tips for a good night’s sleep.